Netflix’s Latest Offering, ‘Kingdom,’ Is A Korean Medieval Zombie Series

 “A crown prince is sent on a suicide mission to investigate a mysterious outbreak that leads him to a brutal truth that threatens the kingdom.”

-The success of the Korean zombie movie, Train to Busan, might have been a deciding factor for Netflix.
+The success of the Korean zombie movie Train to Busan might have been a deciding factor for Netflix.
 Or, alternatively, it might have just been a timely coincidence.
-But, if you recently enjoyed Train to Busan, now might be the time to put Kingdom on your list of zombie series to watch.
+But if you recently enjoyed Train to Busan, now might be the time to put Kingdom on your list of zombie series to watch.

-The eight-episode series will be produced by prominent Korean drama production company, Astory.
+The eight-episode series will be produced by prominent Korean drama production company Astory.
 Kingdom is a collaboration between Korean director Kim Seong-hun (Tunnel), and writer Kim Eun-hee (Signal).

 Both Kim Seong-hun and Kim Eun-hee released statements on their involvement in Kingdom via a Netflix press release.